St John Bosco College, Engadine: Patron

-Badge

-The College badge has a plain white cross with the words "Bosco" (which the school is commonly referred to as) and "Gaudium Et Spes" (the school motto, "Joy and Hope").
-The background is dark green.

-House banners

-As of 2008 new house banners were introduced to the school.
-These were chosen from a banner making competition and replaced the old house flags.
-Along with the new banners every student was given badges for their house with the image of their house's banner.

 Construction work

 In 2006 a new classroom block, the Ciantar Block, was completed and named after Fr Joseph Ciantar, who was the pioneer of the Salesian Mission in Engadine.
 A new basketball court was also completed, called the Reichel Court, which was named in memory of teacher Chris Reichel.
 The court was built using a sum of money Reichel left to the school.

 During 2015 and 2016 a new hall and assembly area with an attached Fitness Studio were built, as well as a Technical & Applied Studies (TAS) block on the site of the old hall.
 During 2017 the old TAS rooms were converted into a Learning Centre, music & drama rooms plus general classrooms.